gallenc/solent2Public/README.md

 ```
 Your local master branch should now contain all the changes from the upstream repository.

-4. You should check in these changes to your own repository
+4. You should push these changes to your own repository on github.

 ```
 git status